Colorado: Municipalities

-Colorado has 272 active incorporated municipalities, comprising 197 towns, 73 cities, and two consolidated city and county governments.
-At the 2020 United States census, 4,299,942 of the 5,773,714 Colorado residents (74.47%) lived in one of these 272 municipalities.
+Colorado has 273 active incorporated municipalities, comprising 198 towns, 73 cities, and two consolidated city and county governments.
+At the 2020 United States census, 4,299,942 of the 5,773,714 Colorado residents (74.47%) lived in one of these municipalities.
 Another 714,417 residents (12.37%) lived in one of the 210 census-designated places, while the remaining 759,355 residents (13.15%) lived in the many rural and mountainous areas of the state.

 Colorado municipalities operate under one of five types of municipal governing authority.
 Colorado currently has two consolidated city and county governments, 61 home rule cities, 12 statutory cities, 35 home rule towns, 161 statutory towns, and one territorial charter municipality.

 The most populous municipality is the City and County of Denver.
-Colorado now has 13 municipalities with more than 100,000 residents, and 17 with fewer than 100 residents.
+Colorado has 12 municipalities with more than 100,000 residents, and 17 with fewer than 100 residents.
 The 16 most populous Colorado municipalities are all located in the Front Range Urban Corridor.
 The City of Grand Junction is the most populous municipality on the Colorado Western Slope.
 The Town of Carbonate has had no year-round population since the 1890 census due to its severe winter weather and difficult access.